 Interim Chancellor of the Texas Tech University System

-Tedd L. Mitchell was named the interim chancellor for the Texas Tech University System on Aug.
+Tedd L. Mitchell, M.D. was named the interim chancellor of the Texas Tech University System on Aug.
 20, 2018, following the retirement of Chancellor Robert Duncan.
 Dr. Mitchell received a unanimous vote by the TTU System Board of Regents during a special-called meeting of the board.

 Dr. Mitchell became the eighth president of TTUHSC on May 17, 2010.
 As its longest tenured president, Dr. Mitchell has successfully led a period of record growth in enrollment, academic excellence and physical expansion on all campuses.
 TTUHSC now graduates more health care professionals than any other health related institution in Texas.

 Dr. Mitchell has launched initiatives for interprofessional concentration around TTUHSC’s five schools – Biomedical Sciences, Health Professions, Medicine, Nursing and Pharmacy – and promoted programs to support novel research and creative endeavors such as the Department of Public Health, which will eventually become the School of Public Health.
 Under his leadership, TTUHSC remains financially strong while maintaining low tuition rates.

 Dr. Mitchell is an Ashbel Smith Distinguished Alumnus of the University of Texas Medical Branch, where he received his Doctor of Medicine degree in 1987.
 After graduation he pursued training in Internal Medicine.
 In 2012, Dr. Mitchell was honored as a distinguished alumnus of the Department of Internal Medicine.
 He is a Fellow of the American College of Physicians and the American College of Sports Medicine.
 From 1988 to 1996, he served as a captain in the U.S. Army Reserves (Medical Corps).